Coderah/falco/README.md

 whiskers
 ========

-Whiskers is a Handlebars replacement that understands and rapidly updates the DOM, can be bound to existing elements and when paired with requestAnimationFrame dramatically increase view updates.
+Whiskers is a lightweight and speedy Handlebars replacement that understands and rapidly updates the DOM, can be bound to existing elements and when paired with requestAnimationFrame dramatically increase binding update speeds.